heroiclabs/nakama-dotnet/README.md

 ## Usage

-The client object has many methods to execute various features in the server and also create sockets to open connections with the server.
+The client object has many methods to execute various features in the server or open realtime socket connections with the server.

 ### Authenticate